duffee/Mojolicious_session_example/README.md

 ## How to use this tutorial

+You can read everthing on Github or clone this repository to your machine.

 You can access the material in at least three ways:
 * Read the docs starting at [Getting_Started](docs/Getting_Started.md) and follow the instructions
 * Look at the code for the app built with the instructions in [session_tutorial](session_tutorial)
 * Dive into the [Snapshots](Snapshots) directory to look at the app at various stages of the build

+If you've cloned the repository, you can immediately run the final app in the **session_tutorial** directory or if you want to see a working example of the Step that you're reading, cd to the directory of the same name in the **Snapshots** directory and run the app according to the instructions in the instructions.